leomcpugo/rock-paper-scissors/README.md

 ## Rock Paper Scissors rules

-Playing is quite straightforward, if you need to refresh your skill you can check the rules [here](https://en.wikipedia.org/wiki/Rock_paper_scissors)
+Playing is quite straightforward, if you need to refresh your skills you can check the rules [here](https://en.wikipedia.org/wiki/Rock_paper_scissors)

 # How to test it:

 - Install the latest version of [Node.js](https://nodejs.org/en/download/)
-- On the root folder install all the dependencies using `npm i`
+- Open a terminal from the root folder of the application, then all the dependencies using running the command `npm i`
-- After the installation is complete, run `ng serve` and navigate to `http://localhost:4200/`
+- On te same terminal run the command `ng serve` and navigate to `http://localhost:4200/`
 - Enjoy